Mini-Mystery Crochet Along – October 2025

 Gauge

-TUTORIAL PHOTOS: If you’re stuck and need a visual, scroll down in this blog post to the tutorial photos.
-I added them near the bottom of the post to keep from spoiling the mystery for those who prefer to crochet blindly. 😉
+TUTORIAL PHOTOS: If you’re stuck and need a visual, scroll down in this blog post (after the segment has been posted) to the tutorial photos.
+They will be near the bottom of the post to keep from spoiling the mystery for those who prefer to crochet blindly.

 Segment #1